 Looking ahead: How lenders can combat wrongful repossession claimsPrint publication

 A number of claims seen recently by Walker Morris’ Banking & Finance Litigation lawyers seem to herald the emergence of what are being termed ‘wrongful repossession’ claims – potentially the next flood of mortgage claims that lenders will have to face.
-Sandip Singh and James Taylor explain how Walker Morris has successfully countered such claims and offers practical advice for lender services clients.
+Sandip Singh explains how Walker Morris has successfully countered such claims and offers practical advice for lender services clients.

 Why do lenders need to be concerned?